borderless/worker-sentry/README.md

 addEventListener("fetch", (event) => {
   event.respondWith(
     handler(event.request).catch((err) => {
-      // Wait until the response from Sentry has resolved. event.waitUntil(
+      // Wait until the response from Sentry has resolved (will continue after return below) event.waitUntil(
         // Sends a request to Sentry and returns the response promise. sentry.captureException(err, {